William MacMorine

 William MacMorine (1756–1832) was a Church of Scotland minister, who served as Moderator of the General Assembly in 1812.

 Life

 He was born on 7 May 1756 in the manse at Kirkpatrick Durham the son of Robert MacMorine, the parish minister.
-He was sent to study Divinity at Edinburgh University and licensed to preach by the Presbytery of Kirkcudbright in February 1791.
+He studied divinity at the University of Edinburgh and was licensed to preach by the Presbytery of Kirkcudbright in February 1791.